 Registering As A Sex Offender

-Individuals that are convicted of unlawful sexual behavior are required to follow all orders by the court, parole, and probation.
+Individuals who are convicted of unlawful sexual behavior are required to follow all orders by the court, parole, and probation.
 This includes but is not limited to initial registration as well as re-registration.
 Registration must occur within 5 business days of being notified to register.

 Re-registering As a Sex Offender

 If you move, whether it is a mile or 100 miles, you must re-register with that local law enforcement agency as well.
-You are required to provide your new address to both the new and previous law enforcement agency if there is a change in jurisdiction.
+You are required to provide your new address to both the new and previous law enforcement agencies if there is a change in jurisdiction.
 Failure to do so can result in failure to register charges.